PKJonas/speech-to-text-1/README.md

 ## Development

+The project is currently in active development.
 The `ToolApp` component and `tool.html` file are used for development and testing of the audio recording functionality.
-These files should not be included in the production build.
-The audio recording feature will be integrated into the main application for deployment.
+These files will not be included in the production build.

+## Next Steps

+1. Implement the core game logic
+2. Enhance the user interface for a child-friendly experience
+3. Integrate the reward system
+4. Implement Text-to-Speech functionality
+5. Expand test coverage
+6. Set up deployment pipeline

+For more detailed information on the project's specifications and future plans, please refer to the `learn_to_read_spec.md` file in the `md` directory.